SpareBank1/designsystem/README.md

 </RadioButtonGroup>
 ```

 The `label` is optional.
-If `name` or `inline` is specified on the `RadioButtonGroup`, those
+If `name` or `inline` is specified on the
-values will be defaulted on the children (but not overriden, so you can create complex combinations
+`RadioButtonGroup`, those values will be defaulted on the children (but not
-if you need).
+overridden, so you can create complex combinations if you need).

-In case you don't want to explicitly declare `RadioButton` you can also pass an array of button
+In case you don't want to explicitly declare `RadioButton` you can also pass an
-configs:
+array of button configs:

 ```javascript
 import { RadioButton, RadioButtonGroup } from 'ffe-radio-button-react';